Abdulkareemoj/Abdulkareemoj/README.md

 Hopefully will get to work on other intrests with more languages and tools.

  What im doing Right Now:
-  - Building another version of my portfolio and maybe blog website -90% Done
+  - Building another version of my portfolio and maybe blog website with Astro -90% Done
   - Building a Dynamic Blog with graphql and Nextjs- 70% Done

 I'm open to remote internship opportunities and work currently